This article has links to products and services we recommend, which we may make a commission from.

 The Lebanese introduced their shawarma version to locals and Mexican restaurants were quick to infuse their flavors into the Tacos al pastor.

-Succulent, fresh and flavorful is how we would describe eating Tacos al pastor.
-Our favorite Mexico City tacos, they should not be missed on any trip to Mexico.
+Succulent, fresh, and flavorful is how we would describe eating Tacos al pastor.
+As our favorite Mexico City tacos, they should not be missed on any trip to Mexico.

 4. Tacos de Barbacoa